We work with more than 300 partners to bring you better travel deals

 At the moment, Tuesday is the most economical day to take a flight to Ho Chi Minh City.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-At the moment, flights in the evening are likely to offer the best value for money for your Ho Chi Minh City trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Ho Chi Minh City trip.
+A flight in the morning will more often than not be of higher cost.

 Ho Chi Minh City overview

 Travellers booking flights to Ho Chi Minh City are sometimes taken aback once they land.
 Ho Chi Minh City, often called HCMC, is bustling and buzzing and sometimes feels as if it is bursting at the seams.
 The city centre is filled with street vendors, cafés and family-owned souvenir shops all eager to make a living and stay afloat.
 But stay alert while you’re wandering between them or you’ll wind up flat on the street: Ho Chi Minh City’s chaos is fuelled by some hree million motorbikes that run the streets on a daily basis.